Please note that B.A. supervision slots for HS21 and FS22 have been filled and that I cannot take on additional students

 Morgane A. Ghilardi is a Research and Teaching Assistant to Prof. Dr. Elisabeth Bronfen.
 She holds a B.A. in English Literature and Linguistics, Hermeneutics, and Film Studies as well as a M.A. in Gender Studies and English Literature from the University of Zurich.
 In 2016, she completed her MA thesis titled Do Androids Dream of Sex?
 Gender, Desire, and Power in the Representation of Androids and Artificial Intelligence in Her, Automata, & Ex Machina.

 Morgane's PhD thesis, tentatively titled Do Androids Dream of Sex?
-The Politics and Aesthetics of Artificiality in 21st Century American Media, examines the representations of the gendered technologies and artificial women in American film and TV series of the last decade, in which post-cinematic aesthetics coincide with significant shifts in popular and political discourses about gender, body, and power.
-Resulting media products have conveyed an ongoing anxiety rooted in epistemic and phenomenological uncertainty due the ever-increasing dilution of the real and artificial as well as the ongoing deconstruction of gender and sex.
+The Politics and Aesthetics of Artificiality in 21st Century American Media, examines the intersection of representation, gender, and technology in American film and TV series of the last decade, in which the flux in post-cinematic aesthetics coincide with significant shifts in popular and political discourses about gender and technology.

-Artificiality serves as a productive conceptual access point into the current state of the American cultural imaginary and its preoccupation with machines, cyborgs, and androids.
-This project builds and expands on ample theories considering the implications of postcinematic (i.e. digitalized and serialized) media while considering the politics of American media that grapple with shifting power structures and taxonomies.
+Artificiality serves as a productive conceptual access point to the current state of the American cultural imaginary and its preoccupation with technologized being(s).
+This project builds and expands on theories considering the implications of post-cinematic (i.e. digitized and serialized) media for our modes of imagination and affective engagement, while considering how they converge with the politics of American media to articulate the particular anxieties of our age.

 Other Research Interests & Projects

-Other research interests include narrative, agency, and affect in video games; gender, space, and frontiers in science fiction; aesthetics of queerness; and, the serial aesthetics of violence.
+Other research interests include narrative, agency, and affect in video games; gender in science fiction; the poetics of queerness; and, the serial aesthetics of violence.

 "Smart Cities: Visionen der Maschinenstadt."
 Guest speaker and panelist for the event "Was ist eine Smart City?" organized by Grüne Luzern.
 April 21, 2021.